 Your due diligence interrogation list before committing capital

-• Independent surveyor report confirming valuation and identifying latent defects
+• Independent surveyor report RICS accredited, not developer appointed confirming valuation and identifying latent defects

-• Total annual cost projection aggregating service charges, taxes, and opportunity cost
+• Total annual cost projection aggregating service charges, taxes, insurance, and opportunity cost on deployed capital

-• Comparable transaction analysis from recent sales in same development
+• Comparable transaction analysis minimum three recent sales in same development or district within 12 months

 Structuring acquisition: SPVs, trusts, and CRS reporting obligations

-Ownership structuring decisions cascade into multi-decade tax, estate planning, and compliance consequences.
+Ownership structuring decisions cascade into multi decade tax, estate planning, and compliance consequences.
 Three primary frameworks warrant evaluation: direct personal ownership, special purpose vehicle structures, and trust arrangements.
-Each presents distinct trade-offs between simplicity, tax efficiency, asset protection, and reporting complexity.
-For those new to cross-border structuring, consulting a beginner’s guide to real estate investing provides foundational concepts before engaging specialist offshore counsel.
+Each presents distinct trade offs between simplicity, tax efficiency, asset protection, and reporting complexity.

-Direct personal ownership offers administrative simplicity but minimal tax optimisation.
-The OECD‘s Common Reporting Standard mandates that financial institutions in participating jurisdictions obtain and automatically exchange financial account information annually—a framework now encompassing 120+ jurisdictions.
-Privacy and tax compliance are no longer conflicting objectives but parallel requirements.
+Direct personal ownership offers administrative simplicity but minimal tax optimisation and full transparency under automatic exchange frameworks.
+OECD Common Reporting Standard mandates that financial institutions in participating jurisdictions obtain and automatically exchange financial account information annually, a framework now encompassing 120+ jurisdictions.

 SPV ownership historically provided anonymity benefits now substantially eroded by beneficial ownership registries.
-Monaco, Dubai, and most Caribbean jurisdictions maintain registers accessible to law enforcement and tax authorities.
-The structure retains utility for estate planning and potential corporate tax optimisation, though the latter demands sophisticated structuring.
-Trust structures offer robust asset protection but introduce complex reporting obligations under both FATCA and CRS frameworks.
+The structure retains utility for estate planning and potential corporate tax optimisation.

 Analysis: Can offshore property structuring still provide meaningful privacy in 2026?